 Leaving little notes in his drawers or briefcase is an easy way to show your appreciation- as is writing a more detailed love letter where you mention all the things you love about him.
-I love this super-cute love letter kit (this is also an affiliate link) from The Dating Divas:
+I use this super-cute love letter kit:

 Buy him something he’s mentioned in passing.

 Maybe he’s browsing on the net and something catches his eye, or he spies something in a brochure or in store.
-Give him a surprise by purchasing that thing and gifting it to him at the next opportunity you have.
+Note down what it is, and give him a surprise by purchasing that thing and gifting it to him at the next opportunity you have.